Code-Institute-Submissions/Betsie-Gold/README.md

 - As a site visitor, I can have all the same functionality on my phone and have a juicy hamburger menu like most phone apps.
 - As a site visitor, I want to be able to get back to the home page quickly and easily, so I don’t get lost navigating. and so the site works like every other site in the world.
+-

 ## Testing

 The navigation of the website has been extensively tested and media queries added to ensure the site is responsive.
+The whole website was also tested by my partner extensively to help to identify any bugs or navigational pitfalls.

 ### Testing implemented:

 - #### Home